Hector A. Cafferata Jr.: Medal of Honor actions

 When a live grenade fell into the shallow entrenchment occupied by his wounded fellow Marines, he grabbed it and hurled it away — saving the lives of many, but suffering severe wounds.
 Finally, he was seriously wounded by a sniper, but was rescued by other Marines.

 He was evacuated to Japan in December 1950.
 Cafferata returned to the United States in January for treatment at the U. S. Naval Hospital, St. Albans, New York.
 He was placed on the medically retired list on September 1, 1951.

-On November 24, 1952, Marine Private First Class Cafferata received the Medal of Honor from President Harry S. Truman during ceremonies at the White House.
+On November 24, 1952, Cafferata received the Medal of Honor from President Harry Truman during ceremonies at the White House.
 His citation reads: